A Guide To Eating Disorders And Treatment

 • Distorted body image or self-image, dependent on perceptions of body weight

-• Intense fear of weight gain
+• Intense fear of gaining weight

 • Denial of the seriousness of food restriction, intensive exercise, or low body weight

-• Excessive weight checking or body checking
+• Excessive interest in weight loss, weight checking, or body checking

 • Unwillingness to maintain a healthy weight

 Due to cultural stereotypes about anorexia, diagnosing this condition can be challenging.
-Not everyone with anorexia is underweight, and body shape might not be a defining characteristic.
+Not everyone with anorexia nervosa is underweight, and body shape might not be a defining characteristic.
 Someone who “looks” healthy can be ill, so looking at the underlying thought patterns behind the symptoms can be essential.

 Bulimia nervosa